TREAD LIGHTLY!’S TIPS FOR RESPONSIBLE GEOCACHING

 - Never place food items in a cache.

-- Don’t modify the environment for any reason, even when hiding a cache.
+- Avoid modifying the environment when hiding a cache.

 - If you notice a path has started to wear in the vicinity of a cache, notify the cache owner via email.